You’re fired: what to do when a client dis-instructs you

 A second chance?

-Recently, I had a client dis-instruct me.
-It felt like a kick in the teeth, as I had worked immensely hard on her case.
+The first time I had a client dis-instruct me, it felt like a kick in the teeth, as I had worked immensely hard on her case.

-Soon after seeking a ‘second opinion’, she apologised sincerely and asked me to take her matter on again.
+However, soon after seeking a “second opinion”, she apologised sincerely and asked me to take her matter on again.

 Ordinarily, I would never entertain such a thought, save for the fact that she explained her reasons.